danielrosehill/Voice-Training-Script-Generator/README.md

-# Voice Clone Data Generator
+# Voice Training Script Generator

 Generate reading scripts for voice cloning and TTS training data.
 Uses your measured words-per-minute (WPM) rate to create text that will take a specific duration to narrate.